Javascript is not enabled.

 AP Photo/J. Scott Applewhite

 During a shutdown, certain government activities deemed “essential” continue even without a federal funding deal.
-Tens of millions of Americans will continue to receive their Social SecurityMedicare and veterans’ benefits, for example.
-People are still able to get their letters and prescription drugs delivered through the U.S. mail, among other essential services.
+Tens of millions of Americans continue to receive their Social SecurityMedicare and veterans’ benefits, for example.
+People can still have their letters and prescription drugs delivered through the U.S. mail, among other essential services.

-But many government functions and services have come to a halt, with significant impacts on older Americans.
-Hundreds of thousands of federal workers have been furloughed, and those whose jobs are deemed essential are working without pay, pending reimbursement when a funding package is ultimately approved.
+However, most government functions and services are curtailed or halted, with significant impacts on older Americans.
+During the shutdown that just ended, hundreds of thousands of federal workers were furloughed, and those whose jobs were deemed essential worked without pay (pending reimbursement under the new legislation).

 Join Our Fight to Protect Older Americans